 Photo by Erika Banks

-For more of the interview with Sharif K. Rasheed, order your copy of the February/March issue here.
+For more of the interview with Sharif K. Rasheed, order your copy of the February/March issue here

 Mavian Arocha-Rowe